Types of HE level courses (Level 4+)

 Find out more about Open University distance learning courses

 This is a degree which has been passed without honours, possibly because the student has chosen or hasn't been able to complete the work required to gain the honours - this work could be a dissertation (a very long essay/report).
 Alternatively, the student may have completed fewer modules.
 Most degrees offered through UCAS are degrees with honours.

 Foundation Degrees are designed and delivered in partnership with employers and Higher Education providers (universities and colleges).
 Foundation Degrees are always vocational - so you will see Foundation Degrees in subjects such as information and communication technology or engineering and manufacturing technologies rather than traditional school subjects such as history or geography.

-These two-year courses can be taught at either a university or at a college, but the degree is awarded either by a university or some colleges can make the award.
+These two-year courses can be taught at either a university or at a college.
 They combine study with workplace learning, so you can use your place of work to provide evidence of your learning and for project work - sometimes a voluntary placement is acceptable.
-Foundation Degrees are open to school and college leavers, but can be a good option if you are already working and want to further your career or if you want to study a subject related to a job.
-It may be possible that some companies will contribute towards the cost of the Foundation degree and the UCAS website lists some companies which are involved in Foundation degrees.
+Foundation Degrees are open to school and college leaver and it may be possible that some companies will contribute towards the cost of the Foundation degree and the UCAS website lists some companies which are involved in Foundation degrees.